Vic Govt PER #: BR102201

 If you forget or neglect to train your dog, you will be spending a lot of time and money later on to correct all the bad behaviours it has learned.

 You must start dog training before the pup is 3.5months old.
 There is no getting this time back if you have missed it.
+Important behaviours I want you to focus on: learning their name, walking easily on a lead without pulling, coming when they are called, lying quietly on their bed whilst you work/move around them, retrieving, relaxing and keeping calm.

 Please groom your puppy every day for 5 mins for the first 2-3 months.
 This is to get the pup and you used to the process.
 Their coat doesn’t need that amount of work, but their brain does.
 Handle the feet especially.
 Trim the nails weekly.
 Clean the ears twice weekly.
 Get the pup used to lying down for grooming, and give him/her a bath weekly and use the blow dryer.
 These are all important steps you must do now.